rootcodelabs/Burokratt-Classifier-Prototype/README.md

 ## 3. Special Points to Consider

 - YAML files and labeled CSV files are not considered in the prototype.
-- All models are set to train for one epoch to save time and resources, which may result in less accurate trained models.
+- All models are set to train for one epoch to save time and resources, but this is configurable through code.
-- Further configurable options to adjust models by users have not been enabled in the prototype.